 "Sincere Apologies For This Delay", "Salesforce Email Virus", "Universidade De Lisboa" and "Philippine Overseas Employment Administration" are some examples of other malware-spreading emails.
 They are distributed by the thousand, during mass-scale operations called "spam campaigns".
-The letters are typically presented as "important", "urgent", "priority" and similar; they may even be disguised as mail from legitimate institutions, organizations, companies and other entities.
-However, proliferation of malicious software is not the only purpose of spam campaigns, they are used for phishing and other scams as well.
-Regardless of what these emails claim or offer, the end-goal is the same - to generate revenue to the scammers / cyber criminals behind them.
+The messages are typically presented as "important", "urgent", "priority" and similar.
+They might even be disguised as mail from legitimate institutions organizations, companies and other entities, however, proliferation of malicious software is not the only purpose of spam campaigns.
+They are used for phishing and other scams as well.
+Regardless of what these emails claim or offer, their purpose is identical: to generate revenue for the scammers/cyber criminals behind them.

 How did "Google Pay Email Virus" infect my computer?

-It is strongly advised against opening suspect and/or irrelevant emails, especially any attachments or links present in them - as that can lead to a serious system infection.
-Additionally, it is recommended to use Microsoft Office versions released after 2010.
-The newer programs have "Protected View" mode, which prevents automatic execution of macro commands.
-However, spam campaigns is not the only distribution technique of malware.
-Other common methods include proliferation via untrustworthy download channels (e.g. unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation tools ("cracks") and fake updaters.
-Therefore, it is important to only download from official/verified sources, as well as activate and update programs with tools/functions provided by genuine developers.
-It is paramount to have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
+You are strongly advised against opening suspect or irrelevant emails, especially those with any attachments or links present in them, as this can lead to a serious system infection.
+Additionally, you are advised to use Microsoft Office versions released after 2010.
+The newer programs have "Protected View" mode, which prevents automatic execution of macro commands, however, spam campaigns are not the only distribution technique of malware.
+Other common methods include proliferation via untrusted download channels (e.g. unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation tools ("cracks") and fake updaters.
+Therefore, it is important to only download from official/verified sources, and activate and update programs with tools/functions provided by genuine developers.
+Have a reputable anti-virus/anti-spyware suite installed and kept up to date.
 Furthermore, this software must be used to perform regular system scans and to remove detected/potential threats.
-If you've already opened "Google Pay Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+If you have already opened "Google Pay Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Text presented in the "Google Pay" email letter:
+Text presented in the "Google Pay" email message: